appirio-tech/base-api-nodejs/README.md

 ## Tests

 Tests are built using mocha tests.
 They can be run with ```grunt test```.
-There is an example postman configuration file at test/postman.json.
+Any example postman configuration files should be in at test/postman.
 This can be imported into Postman for testing.